TT1882/WinViate/README.md

 # WinViate

+## NOTE
+this code is awful and I have no plans of fixing it
 ## What Is WinViate?
 WinViate (Windows Alleviation) is a Windows graphical user interface tool that includes tweaks that improve the performance of your PC.
 It is coded 100% in python using winreg to edit,